 Manhattan Beach is my favorite place in the South Bay of Los Angeles and somewhere I now dream of living one day.

-This beachside city is home to a very pleasant and walkable downtown, filled with colorful buildings housing trendy cafes and healthy food joints, a picturesque pier with a small aquarium at the end, and a gorgeous stretch of white sand beach that screams California, with tall palm trees and iconic lifeguard stations.
+This beachside city is home to a very pleasant and walkable downtown, filled with colorful buildings housing trendy cafes and health food joints, a picturesque pier, and a gorgeous stretch of white sand beach that screams California, with tall palm trees and iconic lifeguard stations.

 Once you visit Manhattan Beach, you may never want to leave: The good vibes here are infectious.